 - 1/4 teaspoon ground allspice

 - 1/3 cup (67g) packed light or dark brown sugar

 - 1 cup (85g) old-fashioned whole rolled oats (certified GF)

 - 1/2 cup (50g) almond meal or almond flour*

 - 1/8 teaspoon salt

-- 1/3 cup (5 Tablespoons) unsalted butter, melted
+- 1/3 cup (71g, or 5 Tbsp) unsalted butter, melted

 - optional: 2 Tablespoons sliced or slivered almonds, vanilla ice cream (GF), pomegranate arils

 - Filling: Stir all of the filling ingredients together in a large bowl.
 Make sure the apples are evenly coated.
-Spoon into a 9-inch pie dish, cake pan, or square baking pan.
-Set aside.
+Spread evenly into prepared pan.

-- Cover leftovers and store in the refrigerator for up to 4 days.
+- Cover leftovers and store in the refrigerator for up to 5 days.

-- Make Ahead & Freezing Instructions: Follow steps 2 and 3 in the recipe then cover the crisp and freeze for up to 2 months.
-Thaw overnight in the refrigerator then bake as directed.
+- Make Ahead & Freezing Instructions: Follow steps 2 and 3 in the recipe, then cover the crisp and freeze for up to 2 months.
+Thaw overnight in the refrigerator, then bake as directed.

-Keywords: gluten free apple crisp, easy apple crisp
+Keywords: gluten free apple crisp